 For more details, download the First Time Attendee presentation.

-- Using the conference mobile app that will be released a few weeks before the Summit you can find out who is attending the Summit before arriving onsite.
-Plan your daily schedule and reach out to a few people ahead and schedule a time to meet with them during the conference.
+- Plan your daily schedule and reach out to a few people ahead and schedule a time to meet with them during the conference.

-- Use the app to find out which companies have people attending the conference – either as speakers, attendees, or industry partners.
-If you see a company or specialty area of technical communication that you’d like to know more about, you can talk to employees and subject matter experts at the social events or refreshment breaks.
+- If you see a company or specialty area of technical communication that you’d like to know more about, you can talk to employees and subject matter experts at the social events or refreshment breaks.